Department of Languages, Literatures, and Cultures

 Areas of specialization: Animals in Islam, Deep Ecology, Islam and the environment, Environmental ethics, Stylistics of the Qur’an, Arabic literature, Tunisian literature

-Sarra Tlili teaches Arabic literature and culture at the department of Languages, Literatures, and Cultures.
-She received her PhD in 2009 from the University of Pennsylvania, department of Near Eastern Languages and Civilizations.
+Sarra Tlili teaches Arabic literature and culture at the Department of Languages, Literatures, and Cultures.
+She received her Ph.D. in 2009 from the University of Pennsylvania, Department of Near Eastern Languages and Civilizations.
 Her primary research area is animals in Islam.
-Her book, Animals in the Qur’an, offers a non-anthropocentric reading of the Islamic scripture and proposes news ways of thinking about animals.
-In other publications she explores environmental and animal ethics in a variety of Islamic texts and historical periods.
+Her book, Animals in the Qur’an, offers a non-anthropocentric reading of the Islamic scripture and proposes new ways of thinking about animals.
+In other publications, she explores environmental and animal ethics in a variety of Islamic texts and historical periods.
 Her other research interests include the stylistics of the Qur’an and modern Arabic, particularly Tunisian, literature.

 Tlili taught Arabic language, literature, and culture in several institutions, including the Foreign Service Institute, University of Pennsylvania, and the University of Florida.
 Among the courses she teaches are The Qur’an as Literature, Arab Woman, Animals in Arabic Literature, humor in Arabic Literature, and Sustainability in Arabic Texts.

 - Sarra Tlili, 2012.
 Animals in the Qur’an.
 (New York: Cambridge University Press).